makerfactoryio/docs/docs/educational/raspberry/overview.md

 ## Peripheral components

 The learning package comes with a bunch of peripheral components which could be used for own projects.
-The usage of these components is described in this document.
+The usage of these components is described in the manual.
 The following table lists the components:

 - Board
 - Spacers